ninjascribble/dimsum/README.md

 ![Build Status](https://secure.travis-ci.org/ninjascribble/dimsum.png)

 Dimsum generates greek text, and outputs it as plain text or HTML.
 You can use it on the client, or in your Node.js projects.

+## Installation

+    npm install dimsum@0.1

 ## Usage